Limited options for Democrats to retaliate if Texas Republicans redraw congressional map

 An identical bill died in 2022 when it couldn't overcome Republican objections despite Democrats controlling Congress and the presidency.
 It has no chance now that the GOP is in charge of both branches.

-Sen. Chris Murphy, another potential 2028 contender, didn’t express regret over past reforms that have implemented independent redistricting boards in Democratic states, saying the party "should never apologize for being for the right thing.”
+Connecticut Sen. Chris Murphy, another potential 2028 contender, did not express regret over past changes that have put in place independent redistricting boards in Democratic states, saying the party "should never apologize for being for the right thing.”

 “If they’re changing districts in the middle of the 10-year cycle, we have to do the same thing,” he said.

-“We shouldn’t stoop to their tactics,” Sen. Richard Blumenthal of Connecticut said.
+“We shouldn’t stoop to their tactics,” Sen. Richard Blumenthal, D-Conn.
 “It’s an ideal that we have accurate and fair representation.
 We can’t abandon it just because Republicans try to manipulate and distort it.”

 Riccardi reported from Denver.
 Associated Press writers Scott Bauer in Madison, Wisconsin, Jaimie Ding in Los Angeles, Anthony Izaguirre in Albany, New York, and Brian Witte in Annapolis, Maryland, contributed to this report.